- There were around 13,500 new cases of malignant melanoma in the UK in 2012, that’s around 37 people every day.

 - Worldwide, around 232,000 people were estimated to have been diagnosed with malignant melanoma in 2012, with incidence rates varying across the world.

-- More than 102,000 cases of non-melanoma skin cancer were registered in 2011 in the UK; registration is incomplete, however, with an estimated 30-50% of BCC and around 30% of SCC going unrecorded.
+- Around 98,400 cases of non-melanoma skin cancer were registered in 2011 in the UK; registration is incomplete, however, with an estimated 30-50% of BCC and around 30% of SCC going unrecorded.

 - Around three-quarters of non-melanoma skin cancer registrations are BCC and less than a quarter are SCC.